thiagoambiel/PortraitStylization/README.md

 </p>

 First we pass the original image to the [MODNet Human Segmentation Model](#modnet-background-removal) to generate an alpha layer and remove the background.
-Then the content image is forwarded through the [FaceNet](#facial-identification-loss), [FaceMesh](#facial-meshes-loss) and **VGG19** Models for feature extraction.
+Then the image is forwarded through the [FaceNet](#facial-identification-loss), [FaceMesh](#facial-meshes-loss) and **VGG19** Models for feature extraction.
 The **VGG19** Model is also used to extract the features from desired style images.
 And finally, all the extracted features are joined to create the **Content**,